 Timber Frame Construction

 Most timber frame constructions in the UK use prefabricated panels produced by specialist companies such as Vision Development.
 Factory production of these timber frame panels ensures that they are accurately manufactured to precise tolerances in a controlled factory environment rather than being constructed outside on a building site at the mercy of the weather.

-The timber frame panels are rapidly erected on site and, with a roof structure formed from trussed rafters (dependent on design) a weather proof building can be created in just a few days.
+The timber frame panels are rapidly erected on site and, with a roof structure formed from trussed rafters (dependent on design) a weather proof building can be created in just 2-3 weeks.
 This enables work to continue in sheltered conditions within the building whilst the outer cladding and roof finishes are applied.
 This not only saves time but also allows decoration to be carried out soon after completion of the construction without risk of cracking and deterioration of finishes.

 Timber frame construction is not just for houses – it is also used extensively for schools, hotels, offices, blocks of flats and sporting facilities.
 Timber frame construction can be used for buildings of up to eight storeys in height.
 With the increase in mixture of timber and metal (metal web posi joists & structural beams) larger spans are achievable with cable/pipe accessible floors for first fix services.

 Timber frame wall panels are made up of softwood vertical studs and horizontal rails with a wood based panel sheathing and a plasterboard lining.
 The vertical studs bear loads through the structure to the foundations.
 The sheathing provides resistance to wind.
 Thermal insulation materials are usually incorporated in the spaces between the studs of external walls.
 For more information see Insulating Materials.